Porges/ways-to-play/src/articles/lists/london-street-games.md

 title: London Street Games (1916)
 order: 1916
 date created: 2024-12-22
-date modified: 2024-12-22
+date modified: 2025-01-23
 ---

 @LondonStreetGames is a very curious book which contains many (many) children’s games of many varieties.
-It somewhat rivals {%a rabelais,Rabelais%} in breadth!
+It somewhat rivals [Rabelais](articles/lists/rabelais.md) in breadth!
 James Joyce raided this book for <a href="http://www.fweet.org/cgi-bin/gio?%3CLSG%3E">many of the games referenced</a> in <a href="https://en.wikipedia.org/wiki/Finnegans_Wake"><cite>Finnegan’s Wake</cite> (1939)</a>, however obliquely.

 The games from the book are listed below.
 The divisions are my own; the games are otherwise listed in the order that they appear in the original book.